dcdpr/did-btcr2/mdbook/src/operations/update.md

   hide_label="Hide"
 ) }}

-let `proofConfig` be the result of parsing the rendered template as JSON.
+Let `proofConfig` be the result of parsing the rendered template as JSON.
 The resulting [Data Integrity Config (data structure)] MUST be conformant to Verifiable Credentials Data Integrity 1.0 {{#cite VC-DATA-INTEGRITY}}.

 Pass `update` and `proofConfig` to the `cryptosuite.createProof` method and set `update.proof` to the resulting [Data Integrity Proof (data structure)].